JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_02.md

 _The Urantia Book_ repeatedly urges us precisely to learn, expand our knowledge, err and explore this fascinating universe in which we were born, because that learned baggage will be ours forever.
 An intangible but imperishable baggage of our soul.
 <br style="clear:both;"/>

 > Curiosity—the spirit of investigation, the urge of discovery, the drive of exploration—is a part of the inborn and divine endowment of evolutionary space creatures.
 These natural impulses were not given you merely to be frustrated and repressed.
-True, these ambitious urges must frequently be restrained during your short life on earth, disappointment must be often experienced, but they are to be fully realized and gloriously gratified during the long ages to come. ([UB 14:5.11](/en/The_Urantia_Book/14#p5_11))
+True, these ambitious urges must frequently be restrained during your short life on earth, disappointment must be often experienced, but they are to be fully realized and gloriously gratified during the long ages to come. (<a id="a55_471"></a>[UB 14:5.11](/en/The_Urantia_Book/14#p5_11))

 But there is something else.
 Only knowledge can once again challenge the material laws of the market.
 We can share our knowledge with others without impoverishing ourselves.
 I can teach a student the theory of relativity or I can show a friend a poem, and that enriches both the giver and the receiver.